Cardiovascular Care at Methodist Heart and Lung Institute

 Ventricular assist devices (VAD):These devices take over the function of one of the ventricles in your heart.
 They take blood from chambers of the heart and help pump it to the body, supporting the heart.
 There are two types:

 The patient journey

-Visiting Methodist Heart Institute
+Visiting Methodist Heart and Lung Institute

 For help checking in, stop by our information desks.
 The main desk is in the central tower by the front entrance.
 It’s open Mon - Fri: 7:00am – 2:00pm.
 Our Garage 2 desk is by the ER entrance off Louis Pasteur Drive.
 It’s open daily from 7:00am – 9:00pm.

-Parking at Methodist Heart Institute
+Parking at Methodist Heart and Lung Institute

-The closest visitor parking is in the lot off Floyd Curl Drive and Medical Drive.
+The closest visitor parking is in the parking lot off Floyd Curl Drive and Medical Drive.
 You’ll find additional space in our three garages.
 We also provide valet parking.
 The service costs $8 per day, per visit.